srfassihi/Mapping_Earthquakes/README.md

 Create a map of earthquake data using different GeoJSON layers to show:
 1. Earth Tectonic Plate boundaries
 2. All earthquakes from past 7 days
-3. Major earthquakes
+3. Major earthquakes from past 7 days

+### Other Instructions
-Display the earthquake data using circle markers which are color and sized by magnitude.
-Show multiple MapBox Basemap styles in the dropdown.
-Host the webpage using Git Pages.
+- Display the earthquake data using circle markers which are color and sized by magnitude.
+- Show multiple MapBox Basemap styles in the dropdown.
+- Display a Legend showing the color and magnitude information.
+- Host the webpage using Git Pages.

 ## Resources